HopkinsIDD/serocovpop-households/README.md

-Code to reproduce results from _SARS-CoV-2 Household Transmission Insights from Serological Surveys in Geneva, Switzerland_.
+Code to reproduce results from _Household Transmission of SARS-COV-2: Insights from a Population-based Serological Survey_.

 ## Code Notes